sigstore/cosign-installer/README.md

       repository-projects: none
       security-events: none
       statuses: none
-      id-token: write # needed for signing the images with GitHub OIDC **not production ready**
+      id-token: write # needed for signing the images with GitHub OIDC Token **not production ready**

     name: Install Cosign and test presence in path
     steps: